 Sarah Beeny may say: ‘Blossom and leaves?
 It’s a bedroom not Kew Gardens.
 Remember what I said about neutral; the only chestnuts allowed in the home should be in the stuffing you put in your partridge’s backside at Christmas’.

 Jolly Volley says: “Look before you paste.
-I found this as a paper swatch on John Lewis website and it looked subtle, ethereal and elegantly period.
-On seeing a picture, it looks very Victorian – but about as subtle as a poke in the eye with a walking cane.
-It’s the sort of paper you’d put in a room in which to perform taxidermy or summon the dead.
-I can imagine hubby finding it a little oppressive.
+I ordered this as a tiny swatch from the John Lewis website and – as a little square – it looked subtle and elegantly period.
+On seeing a bigger picture on the website (see above), the bramble briar print is very Victorian parlour and about as subtle as a poke in the eye with a walking cane.
+It’s the sort of paper you’d put in a room in which to take tea with a sharp-tongued maiden aunt who disapproves of your children.
+As for those riotous leaves, I can imagine hubby finding it a little oppressive.

 Sarah Beeny may say: ‘When in doubt – neutral decor is the preferred option.
-Avoid making any changes you may regret later on and, unless you know Sir Arthur Conan Doyle is coming for a viewing, steer clear of period wallpapers which scream ‘seance’.
+Avoid making any changes you may regret later on and, unless you know Sir Arthur Conan Doyle is coming for a viewing, steer clear of period wallpapers which scream ‘eye’s down for the seance’.

 Jolly Volley says: “There’s something a little hand-stamped about this – as though one of those card-making bods has come round to ‘tart-up’ your spartan abode with her ink ‘n’ wood-cut set.
 I must confess to a feeling a bit let down by it in reality; it’s the coward’s wallpaper.
 The wallpaper equivalent of a wall-flower.
 For people who want wallpaper…but then again, don’t.
 Hubby really, really liked this one.

-Sarah Beeny may say: ‘Go for it, you wallpapering freak you….”
+Sarah Beeny may say: ‘This is a little apologetic.
+If you are going to go for it then go for it, you wallpapering freak you….”

 Jolly Volley says: “This vibrant 1960s inspired paisley print would look good in a traditional 1930s semi’ in Swindon and yet it’s happening enough to grace a luxury apartment in Chelsea harbour.